rafael2k/presto/README.md

 ## build on linux

-1. apply `fix_flower_build.patch` from root of repository
-2. place curl sources to `modules`
+1. place curl sources to `modules`
-3. `./flower -v --without-kde4`
+2. `./flower -v --without-kde4`

-On 64-bit systems, you may need build plugin-wrapper manually.
+On x86_64 systems, you may need build plugin-wrapper manually.
+No support yet for arm64.

 See `flower` output with `-j1` for additional info

-Original patch borrowed from http://paste.fedoraproject.org/526781/32598714/